xbid/reading-notes/Code201/class-08.md

 # CSS Layout

 > CSS layouts are used to, well, **layout your content**.
-CSS being respoinsible for the *styling* of your site, positioning falls under that umbrella of style.
-From *positining* left to right, top to bottom, margin, padding, floats, grid systems, etc.
+CSS being responsible for the *styling* of your site, positioning falls under that umbrella of style.
+From *positioning* left to right, top to bottom, margin, padding, floats, grid systems, etc.

 ***CSS has a myriad of ways to position and move elements on a webpage.***